alixinne/glslt/README.md

 being parsed, and then fallback to the system include paths.
 Angle-quoted paths will be looked up from the system include paths.

+All files are only included once, as if they all started with `#pragma once`.

 **Warning**: since include directives are processed at the AST level, shaders which rely on included files to generate valid syntax are not supported.